 After you’re granted administrator access, it takes up to 24 hours before you can assign a resource to Google Meet hardware.
 If you still have an issue after 24 hours, contact support.

-Some Google Meet hardware doesn't retain the user-defined time zone setting after the initial setup, and return to the default time zone.
+Some Google Meet hardware doesn't retain the user-defined time zone setting after the initial setup and returns to the default time zone.

 To resolve this issue, change the time zone using the following method: